Recursive Preferences and Ambiguity Attitudes: Monotonicity and recursive preferences

 \subsubsection{Constant absolute ambiguity aversion}

 First we discuss the notion of \textit{constant absolute ambiguity aversion} as introduced by \cite{grant2013mean}. \begin{definition} A binary relation $\succsim$ on $\mathbf{H}$ exhibits \textnormal{constant absolute ambiguity aversion} if for all $h\in \mathbf{H}$, $x,y,z\in X$, and $\alpha \in(0,1)$, \end{definition} In words, constant absolute ambiguity aversion requires that whenever an uncertain alternative is preferred to a sure outcome, \say{adding} the same certain alternative to both does not invert the preference.
-In the static setting, absolute ambiguity attitudes have been thoroughly studied by \cite{xue2020} (see also \citealt{fabbri2024absolute}) and \cite{cerreia2019ambiguity} in terms of utility and wealth, respectively.
+In the static setting, absolute ambiguity attitudes have been thoroughly studied by \cite{xue2020} and \cite{fabbri2024absolute}, and by \cite{cerreia2019ambiguity} in terms of utility and wealth changes, respectively.

-When a binary relation is represented by a certainty equivalent functional and expected utility over lotteries, constant absolute ambiguity aversion is characterized through the translation invariance of the certainty equivalent.
-Therefore, Theorem \ref{monrecu}, by ensuring the translation invariance of the ex-ante certainty equivalent $I_0$, yields a first relevant restriction. \begin{corollary} If $\succsim$ is a recursive preference relation with affine $u$ that satisfies Axiom \ref{aaxiom_statemon}, then $\succsim$ exhibits constant absolute ambiguity aversion. \end{corollary} A subtle aspect is that the ambiguity attitudes of the decision maker are characterized by the properties of the ex-ante certainty equivalent $I_0$.
-In particular, any consumption plan $h=(h_0,h_1,\ldots)$ can be seen as an \textit{act} $h:\Omega\to \mathbf{D}$, the usual alternatives of static decision problems under ambiguity.
-Therefore, $I_0$ represents \textit{static preferences} over these acts.
-We can therefore talk about ambiguity attitudes using the lifetime utility of the agent as the basic utility over deterministic alternatives.
-Therefore, Theorem \ref{monrecu} and Corollary \ref{monrecucor} highlight an important modeling trade-off.
-If one wants to allow for changing absolute ambiguity aversion under the tractability of recursivity, then state monotonicity should be weakened.
+\begin{sloppypar} When a binary relation is represented by a certainty equivalent functional and expected utility over lotteries, constant absolute ambiguity aversion is characterized by the translation invariance of the certainty equivalent.
+Therefore, Theorem \ref{monrecu}, by ensuring the translation invariance of the ex-ante certainty equivalent $I_0$, yields a first relevant restriction.\end{sloppypar} \begin{corollary} If $\succsim$ satisfies axioms \hyperref[axi:weakorder]{WO}, \hyperref[axi:cont]{C}, \hyperref[axi:nontriv]{NT}, \hyperref[axi:indepdetprosp]{IDP}, \hyperref[axi:stateinddyncons]{SIDC}, \hyperref[axi:stationarity]{S}, \hyperref[axi:timesep]{TS}, and \hyperref[axi:mon]{M}, then $\succsim$ exhibits constant absolute ambiguity aversion. \end{corollary} Therefore, Theorem \ref{monrecu} and Corollary \ref{monrecucor} highlight an important modeling trade-off.
+If one wants to allow for changing absolute ambiguity aversion under the tractability of recursivity, then monotonicity should be weakened.